perkss/eggplant/README.md

 ## Features:
 1. Simplicity: a key feature we do not want to over complicate things.
 2. Keywords: given, when, then, or expect, where form the BDD style of testing.
 3. Data driven: Data driven testing using data tables with the where clause.

+## How to use:
+Please work from the examples below.
+Basically two forms the give or the expect.
+Then provide the text and the keyword names making sure to use : before for example :a.
+On the providing of the function under test name please provide namespace unless in core and prefix it with # to symbolize a function call standard for Clojure anonymous functions.
+Then provide the map of data in the :data or :where map as appropriate and make sure all keywords provided in the BDD text are mapped appropriately.

 ## Examples